It’s not actually possible to write a user-defined numeric type in Java due to absence of

 if you need to do it, you probably really need to do it; so it’s possible to construct a

-Rational from a finite double or a BigDecimal; you can convert a Rational
+Rational from a finite normal double or a BigDecimal; you can convert a

-to a BigDecimal; and since the class claims to extend Number, it needs
+Rational to a BigDecimal; and since the class claims to extend Number,

 Class invariants:

-This paper, the (as yet untested) source code, and the Boost license are available here.
+This paper, the source code, and the Boost license are available in this ZIP archive.

-public static final Rational ZERO; public static final Rational ONE; public static final Rational HALF;
+public static final Rational ZERO; public static final Rational ONE; public static final Rational ONE_HALF;

 The constant values, 0/1, 1/1, and 1/2.